-areas of the Pacific combat zone, sometimes within 40 miles of Japan.
+areas of the Pacific, sometimes within 40 miles of Japan.
 Attacked from the air fifty-nine times but was never hit.
 Her aircraft

 destroyed 1410 Japanese aircraft, only USS Essex (CV-9) exceeded her record.
 Her

-launched the first strikes against Tokyo since the 1942 Doolittle Raid.
+launched the first strikes against Tokyo since the "Doolittle Raid".

 Today, the carrier is docked at Alameda, California and si open to the